 Quick Overview:

-My parents never talked much about their past.
+My Filipino parents never talked much about their past.
 They are gone now, and I’m finally reading the hundreds of post-WWII letters that they left me.
 I’m writing about them and researching historical contexts in order to understand the forces that shaped our family life and my creative impulses.

-The Letter Project—and my curiosity about intersections of history, culture, and the arts—is changing me in unexpected ways, reshaping my perspectives on art, writing, history, and my ancestors.
+The Letter Project explores intersections of history, culture, and the arts.
+But it’s changing me in unexpected ways, reshaping my perspectives on art, writing, history, and my ancestors.
 Colonialism, war, nuclear testing, and migration have been decisive factors, along with dogged persistence, creativity, and love.
-I hope you’ll join me on this journey.

 Why “Eulipion Outpost”?